chroline/well_app/README.md

 # ⚠️ License

-The Well App is free and open-source software licensed under the GNU General Public License v3.0.
+The Well app is free and open-source software licensed under the GNU General Public License v3.0.
 All designs were created by [Cole Gawin](https://github.com/chroline) and distributed under Creative Commons license (CC BY-SA 4.0 International).

 <br />